 Acca sellowiana, Feijoa

-People grow these as landscape shrubs around here, enabling us fruit hunters easy foraging.
+People grow these as landscape shrubs in my area of North Florida, enabling us fruit hunters easy foraging.
 People grow feijoas commercially for their fruit in California, New Zealand, and Israel.

-Sometimes people call these ‘pineapple guavas’, but I try to avoid using that name, because people inevitably shorten it to just ‘guava’, and they’re not guavas.
+Sometimes people call this species ‘pineapple guava’, but I try to avoid using that name, because people inevitably shorten it to just ‘guava’, and they’re not guavas.
 They’re in a different genus altogether from true guavas (same plant family).
 And ‘feijoa’ is such a pretty name, don’t you think?
 Feijoa season is in autumn, so look for them in fruit markets, or if you’re in a warmish climate, you might find them in a landscape in your neighborhood.

 Eugenia aggregata/involucrata, Cherry of the Rio Grande